Sivae2022/JWT-Auth/README.md

 This project is a full-stack MERN application for user authentication.
 It includes:

-- **Backend API** with Express & MongoDB
+- **Backend API** with Express & Mongo DB
 - Routes for authentication (register, login, logout), user profile management (view, update)
 - JWT authentication stored in an HTTP-only cookie
 - Protected routes and endpoints to prevent unauthorized access
-- Custom middleware to check JSON Web Token and store it in cookies
+- Custom middleware to check JSON Web Token and store it in a cookies
 - Error handling middleware
 - **Frontend** built with React for user registration, login, logout, viewing and updating the profile
 - React Bootstrap UI for design